dmmcquay/psyfer/README.md

 Psyfer is a app which lets you perform various different ciphers to input strings.
 It also provides the ability to guess certain ciphers.

-Psyfer is project for UC Davis ECS 235A Computer and Information Security

 # Getting Started

 If you have a working Go enviroment on your computer, you can download pull down this repo and build this code.
-Otherwise, visit https://derek.mcquay.me/ecs235a/ for downloadsTODO

 Once you have psyfer, you can run commands like:

     > psyfer vig -k xyz "this is my string"

 which will perform the vigenere cipher with a key of "xyz" on the given input

-# Concept

-Psyfer is built on a structure of commands, arguments & flags.

-**Commands** represent actions, **Args** are things and **Flags** are modifiers for those actions.

 # Usage